 SANTA ANA, Calif.
-(KABC) -- A man accused of killing former classmate and University of Pennsylvania student Blaze Bernstein appeared in court, where it was decided that his bail would be set at $5 million.
+(KABC) -- The man accused of killing former classmate and University of Pennsylvania student Blaze Bernstein appeared in court, where it was decided that his bail would be set at $5 million.

 Bernstein, who was visiting his parents during winter break, went to the park with Woodward on the night of Jan.
 2. A week later, Bernstein's body was found in a shallow grave on the outskirts of Borrego Park.